 I was in 9th grade listening to the radio when I heard that Layne Staley had died.
 I instantly thought of the previously shared memory.
 I was older then.
 I understood what suicide is by this point and even how destructive drugs are on those taking them and the loved ones around a user.

 It hit me like a ton of bricks.
 I cried.
 I didn’t just tear a little I full blown blubbered and shook crying to the news.
 My sibling came in to see what was going on and I told him.
 I remember destruction crossing his face; he was sad too.
 My sibling and I don’t get along very well for many reasons.
 The actual brother/sisterhood we share is almost non-existent.
 We rarely shared decent moments through my life, this was one of those few times.
 In that moment, we were both broken.
 I do feel it was also in that moment my sibling realized I knew more about music than he ever had cared to wonder before and how greatly it affected me.

 I can remember the next day still being sad walking the halls of my high school.
 No one else had been affected.
 It was as if it hadn’t even happened.
 I wasn’t expecting the halls to be filled with crying girls and somber statues made of the male gender or anything (Not like the devastation I witnessed of my classmates when September 11th happened).
 It bothered me how it was different for everyone else.
 I’m sure many of them didn’t even know who he was, most of my classmates loved either hip-hop, gospel, or pop.
-The only person I knew that loved rock music had already moved away (Check out my interview of them: I Interviewed My Oldest Friend).

 I loved Alice In Chains and still do, very much so.